LTUC/amman-prep-d14/Class-07/facilitator/README.md

 ## Overview For Today

-Today's lecture will teach students how to build object literals, objects created using constructor function and an introduction to DOM.
+Today's lecture will teach students how to build object literals, objects created using the constructor function, and an introduction to DOM.

 ## Hoisting